Fahim-Azwad/Fahim-Azwad.github.io/README.md

 As data inference, AI, and blockchain create amazing opportunities worldwide, I'm excited to be part of the movement making these transformative technologies accessible, particularly in Southeast Asia's social and medical sectors.
 The challenge lies in the technical expertise these innovations demand.
 My mission is to bridge this gap by creating user-friendly interfaces that democratize these powerful technologies, making them accessible to everyone – not just programmers and domain experts.

 Beyond my technical pursuits, I love reading (currently on a 40 books per year pace), working out (maintaining 12% body fat), and producing ["NotFixedYet Podcast"](https://www.instagram.com/reel/C7qJdT0yI-Y/?utm_source=ig_web_copy_link&igsh=MzRlODBiNWFlZA==){:target="_blank"} — where I explore entrepreneurship and technology that shape our future.
-Sometimes I also write poems.
+Sometimes I also write poems and follow football (soccer), the NFL, and the NBA (Let's go Warriors!).

 ## Ongoing Projects